 But I’ve always given exactly what I want to receive in a relationship.
 Even if that’s not what the other person wants.
 Love languages are a real thing.
 I don’t recommend dating acts of service if you’re physical touch/words of affirmation.
 What I was getting was someone stable, with no drama, no emotional or physical needs, and a commitment to stay with me and not hurt me.
-That’s incredibly rare, and valuable, but without all the other stuff, it just feels like someone is ‘putting up with you’.
+That’s incredibly rare, and valuable, yet without all the other stuff, it just feels like someone is ‘putting up with you’.
 Not like someone treasures or reveres you.
 Not that someone wants to spend time with you or see you smile.
 It’s not the same as feeling desired or adored.
 Without affection, intimacy and closeness, all of that stable support just feels like bricks building a tower keeping you from the excitement of life.
 The thing I didn’t realize was: we were not allowing one another to show and express love.
 I stopped trying too.
 I see that now; far too late to make any difference.

 Now I’m more alone than I’ve been since 2007/8.
 I know I need to be able to give myself all of those gold dusted gifts I give to everyone else.
 Giving, in and of itself, feels good.
 That should always be the reason for the hug, the card, the call.
 But there’s something unsettling about knowing that people matter more to you than you do to them.
 Or perhaps they just suck at showing it.
 Either way, I’m on my own.